top of page

 QUESTION 10:

-Do you think it is a significant sign that the LDS Church has had virtually no new canonized revelations since Joseph Smith died for a Church that claims continuing revelation?
+Do you think it is significant that the LDS Church has had virtually no new canonized revelations since Joseph Smith died, for a Church that claims continuing revelation?

 QUESTION 11: